Synthetixio/SIPs/content/sccp/sccp-338.md

 ---

 # Simple Summary
-This SCCP proposes to configure the LP & issuance caps for Arbitrum as the system prepares to support yield-generating collateral from AAVE stata USDT, Lido-wrapped staked ETH, and Etherfi's LRT.
+This SCCP proposes to configure the LP & issuance caps for Arbitrum as the system prepares to support yield-generating collateral from AAVE stata USDT & USDC, Lido-wrapped staked ETH, and Etherfi's LRT.

 # Abstract
 The parameters configurations description is as follows.
 EST USD values updated as of July 29th, 2024: